First Year at KVCC

 Accepted Student Night

 Each program provides an opportunity to meet with other new students, your advisor and program faculty at Accepted Student Night.
-The schedule for Summer 2018 has not been set.
-The schedule will be posted soon.
+The schedule for the next Accepted Student Night has not been set.
 If you have questions about this event, please contact firstname.lastname@example.org

 KVCC Week of Welcome